-J. D. McClatchy's six books of poetry include: The Rest of the Way (1990), Hazmat (2002), and Mercury Dressing (2009).
+J. D. McClatchy's books of poetry include: The Rest of the Way (1990), Hazmat (2002), and Mercury Dressing (2009).
 He is also an essayist, librettist, and editor of many collections, including Thornton Wilder: Collected Plays and Writings on Theater (2007).
 He lectures in English at Yale University, where he is editor of the Yale Review.
 In 2009, McClatchy was elected to a three-year term as president of The American Academy of Arts and Letters.

-Penelope Niven is the author of several books including Carl Sandburg: A Biography (1991) and Steichen: A Biography (1997).
+Penelope Niven (1939-2014) was the author of several books including Carl Sandburg: A Biography (1991) and Steichen: A Biography (1997).
 She collaborated with James Earl Jones on his autobiography, Voices and Silences (1993).
 She retired after twelve years as Writer-in-Residence at Salem College in Winston-Salem, North Carolina.
 Her biography Thornton Wilder: A Life was published in 2012.

-Marian Seldes made her Broadway debut in 1947 in Medea with Judith Anderson, and is an accomplished actress on film, radio, television, and the stage.
+Marian Seldes (1928-2014) made her Broadway debut in 1947 in Medea with Judith Anderson, and was an accomplished actress on film, radio, television, and the stage.
 Seldes won a Tony in 1967 for her performance in Edward Albee's A Delicate Balance and was inducted into the American Theater Hall of Fame in 1996.

 Known to most Americans as D.A.
 Jack McCoy on Law & Order, Sam Waterston has enjoyed a diverse acting career.
 His performance as Nick Carraway in The Great Gatsby (1974) received Golden Globe nominations for best supporting actor and most promising newcomer.
 An eight-time nominee, he won an Emmy Award for hosting Lost Civilizations (1995) and received an Oscar nomination for Best Actor in The Killing Fields (1984).
 He is an Honorary Director of the Thornton Wilder Society.